LTER-LIFE/FDFDT-Manual/docs/07-structure.md

 ## The Core & its extensions

 The core file is the central element of the archive to which each of the extension files has to be linked.
 Extensions can only be linked to the core and not to each other, resulting in a so-called star schema (see Figure \@ref(fig:star-schema)).
 This structure is heavily influenced by GBIF and is widely accepted but it has limited flexibility and partly leads to unnecessary redundancy in the data.
-A new version of GBIFs data model is currently under development that aims to tackle this issue but that is not yet available, which is why we stick with the star schema for now.
+A new version of GBIFs data model is currently (per June 2024) under development that aims to tackle this issue but that is not yet available, which is why we stick with the star schema for now.
 Both core and extensions contain one record per row and are linked by the core identifier.

 <div class="figure" style="text-align: center">
 <img src="images/star-schema-svg.svg" alt="Schematic of Darwin Core Archive.
 The data is structured into a core file and sourrounded by extension files in a star shaped manner.
 The data is accompanied by two metadata files. " width="80%" />